Full Day Introductory Lesson

 Don't believe us.
 Please read the reviews of the program here: http://g.co/maps/gx2sw

 Over 40 flight proficiences in four steps - Click Here! are learned in series and are suppported by an extensive instructional infrastructure of privately leases training hills, fields, tow park, hangars, electronic simulators bunk houses, and massage therapists.
 A noncommitted first introductory lesson is great fun! and is where we start.
 Thereafter, decisions to pursue the sport or not is made.
-Each Lesson Step is purchased seperately during the program and costs $500 nonrefunable and nonremibursable if you fall off the planet and don't take lessons.
-So, taking regularly scheduled lessons saves money!
+Each Lesson Step is purchased seperately during the program with an associated personal equipment purchase to get the lesson discount price of $130 per lesson.
+Otherwise the lesson price is $150 per lesson.

 Each step teaches wings leveling, straight and level flight, turnning flight and mountain flight respectively in sequence.
 Each step has many detailed proficiencies outlined on the the following page. in four steps - Click Here!.
 Radio communication, video review, tow training, parachute course and tandem instruction is used in training.
 The cost of the training is significantly decreased because of the student's time and financial committment and subsequent increase in effective learning.
 A Step Card is given each student to help track progress.
 There are a number of days on one side of the card and list of proficiences on the other side.
 As you take a step day, your proficiences are checked off.
 There is nothing mystical about the skill sets but it takes a level of desire, priority and effort to attain them.